-Based on 1m LiDAR data, the site is relatively flat.
-The ground levels within the site boundary range from 37.0 to 39.8m AOD, see Figure 2.
-The average ground level is 39.2m AOD.
+Based on 1m LiDAR data, the site is relatively flat, with a slight gradient towards the river in the southeast, see Figure 2.
+The ground levels within the site boundary range from 37.3 m AOD in the southeast to 38.8 m AOD in the northeast.
+The average ground level is approximately 38.0 m AOD.